nsobczak/Enter-your-House/README.md

-# Enter your home
+# Enter your house

-- in the street
-- car block door, door can open but not enough for you to enter
-- try to find your way in
-- have to put object to climb at 1st
-- have to find/do sthg to open window or other
+Find a way to enter your house.